hm-lang/core/proposals/README.md

 Update2 := update velocity(X: -3.0, Y: 4.0, Z: -1.0)
 ```

-We can determine what the instance is internally by using `what` with lambda
+We can determine what the instance is internally by using `what` with
-functions that have an argument with the `oneOf` type and named as the
+variable declarations that match the `oneOf` type and field name.
-`oneOf` name.
-We can do this alongside standard `switch`-like values (i.e.,
+We can do this alongside standard `switch`-like values, like so,
-not functions), like so:

-TODO: explain what happens with a `return` inside a `what` statement.
-to be consistent with non-function based matches, we probably want it
-to return from the enclosing function, not just the internal matching what block.
-but this will break the sense that it is a standard lambda function, where
-`return` will just return from the function.
+with earlier `what` cases taking precedence.

 ```
 ...